drakebennion/Gradeness/README.md

 1. Reach out to drakobian for invite.

 You will need to configure your .env file
-1. reach out to drakobian for env file values TODO: Create a shared secrets / password manager for sharing creds.
+1. reach out to drakobian for env file values
-2. Create `.env` file at the root level of the Gradenss App (inline with package.json)
+2. Create `.env` file at the root level of the Gradeness App (inline with package.json)
-3. past values into .env file save dont commit! this is gitignored so dont override.
+3. paste values into .env file save (don't commit! this is gitignored so dont override.)

-You should be able to clone the repo and simply
+You should then be able to run

 ```
 npm i